 To better serve the membership of the Oregon Association of Broadcasters, the OAB has retained Matthew McCormick of Fletcher Healed & Hildreth in Washington, D.C. to serve as its legal counsel.

 Through a program known as the Public Educational Program (PEP), the state’s broadcasters donate coordinated campaigns of announcements for state agencies and non-profit social service organizations without budgets dedicated to regular broadcast advertising.
-Donations to the OAB for this service are dedicated toward attracting nationally distinguished educators and speakers to annual conferences and seminars, minority recruitment programs, contributions to an industry disaster fund, and other services the association could not otherwise afford.
+Donations to the OAB for this service helps provide scholarship funds for broadcast journalism students via the Oregon Association of Broadcasters Foundation and supports public or member services the association could not otherwise afford.